iconfu/svg-inject/README.md

 ## Why should I use it?

 In order to apply CSS styles to SVG images, the SVG has to be inline in the DOM.
-With the SVG injector you can keep your SVGs as individual files, but you can still style the SVG with CSS.
+With the SVGinject you can keep your SVGs as individual files, but you can still style the SVG with CSS.

 ## Install